| YAML formatted DSL files is a Preview feature. |

 List of compatible DSL API objects

-The following DSL API objects are valid values for -- object-type.
-For DSL API object detail refer to: CloudBees CD/RO DSL Objects
+The following DSL API objects are valid values for --object-type option.
+For more information about each API object, refer to CloudBees CD/RO DSL Objects

 Usage examples

-Add DSL from CloudBees CD/RO instance to Git repository
+Add DSL from CloudBees CD/RO instance to a Git repository

-Use generate to create DSL of a top-level CloudBees CD/RO object in a Git branch.
+Use the dslsync generate command to create DSL for a top-level CloudBees CD/RO object in a Git branch.

 -